rustyrussell/bolts/12-offer-encoding.md

 # Limitations of BOLT 11

-The BOLT 11 invoice format has proven popular, but has several
+The BOLT 11 invoice format has proven popular but has several
 limitations:

 1. The entangling of bech32 encoding makes it awkward to send